Skip to Content

 Ghazal Shams

-Ghazal Shams is from Iran and holds a bachelor’s degree in statistics and a master’s degree in business administration with a concentration in marketing from Islamic Azad University.
-Her research interests include consumer behavior and service research, with a particular focus on human-centric services, transformative service research, and service technologies.
-Her work has been published in leading journals in hospitality, tourism, and marketing, and has been presented at national and international conferences.
+Ghazal Shams is from Iran and holds a bachelor’s degree in statistics and a master’s degree in business administration with a concentration in marketing.
+She currently serves as an Instructor, graduate assistant, and executive assistant of the MIHTM program at the University of South Carolina.
+Her research interests include consumer behavior and service research, with a focus on human-centric services, transformative service research, and service innovation.
+Her work has been published in leading journals in hospitality, tourism, and marketing, and she has presented at national and international conferences.
+Ghazal is the recipient of the 2025 Outstanding Teaching (Instructor of Record) Award from the University of South Carolina.

 Courses Taught